Thejoshuajose/PaperTrailContractTracker/README.md

 dotnet run --project PaperTrail.App
 ```

-Run tests:
+Run tests (if any):

 ```bash
 dotnet test
 ```

+## MongoDB

+The application stores all data in a MongoDB database named `FIWB-PaperTrail`.
+The connection string is
+read from the `MONGODB_URI` environment variable and falls back to `mongodb://localhost:27017` when not provided.
+Collections in the database are `Attachments`, `ImportedContracts`, `Parties`, `PreviousContracts` and `Reminders`.

 ## Features

 - Advanced filtering with search, multi-status and tag selection, renewal date ranges and saved views.
 - Attachment management with hash based de-duplication.
 - Reminder engine toasts due reminders only once.
-- JSON backup and restore of contracts, parties, attachments (metadata only) and reminders.
+- JSON backup and restore of imported and previous contracts, parties, attachments (metadata only) and reminders.

 ## Paths